situjet/ESCHER-Swarm-Solver/docs/cfr/GUIDE TO CFR.md

 Let's say we tried to do the above LP approach to compute an exact solution.
 To create an LP, we need to convert this tree into a matrix representation, so that we could then do LP to maximize the row/minimize the column player.
 The question is, how big is this matrix?

-If we did a mixed strategy, and decided to mix over the probability of that entire infoset, then it follows that the size of that matrix would scale by the product of the infosets at *each layer of the tree*.
+If we did a mixed strategy, and decided to mix over the probability of that entire infoset, then it follows that the size of that matrix would scale by the **products** of the infosets at *each layer of the tree*.
 And if it scales by the product of the infosets, then what we have is *combinatorial blowup* in the exponential degree.

 Well, this clearly doesn't work for any game of non-trivial size.
 So what can we do?